Sir Ian Blatchford, Director

 Sir Ian is currently Chairman of the National Museum Director’s Council and a Fellow of the Society of Antiquaries.
 Previously he was Chairman of the Governors of De Montfort University from 2011 to 2018.
 He was awarded the Pushkin Medal in 2015.
 Sir Ian was awarded a Knighthood in the 2019 New Year’s Honours for services to Cultural Education.

 The Group Executive is accountable to the Director and forms the senior management team for the Science Museum Group.
 This team is responsible for resource allocation, leading strategic management, developing the cultural content and programmes and sustaining Group values.

 The members of the Group Executive are:

-Prior to joining the Group, originally as MD of the Enterprises division in 2009, Jonathan had amassed over 20 years’ experience in the media and publishing sector.
+Prior to joining the Group, originally as Director of the Enterprises division in 2009, Jonathan had amassed over 20 years’ experience in the media and publishing sector.

 John Stack is Digital Director for the Science Museum Group.
-He joined the Group in 2015 and is responsible for setting and delivering the Group’s digital strategy.
+He joined the Group in 2015 and is responsible for setting and delivering its digital strategy.

 He manages the Digital department which encompasses the museums’ websites, digitised collections, apps, games and on-gallery digital media.

 Prior to joining the Science Museum Group he was Head of Digital at Tate for ten years and before that editor of the contemporary artists’ monograph series at Phaidon Press.

 Karen Livingstone joined the Science Museum Group in 2011 as its first Director of Masterplan and Estate, responsible for creating, developing and delivering an ambitious Masterplan for each of the museums in the Group, creating new galleries and public spaces at each of them, and carrying out a radical review of the Group’s property holdings across the very diverse and geographically spread estate.